 Sundaram-Clayton (USA) Limited a wholly owned subsidiary of the Company is engaged inthe business of providing Professional Employer Organisation ("PEO") services tothe employees of the Company.
-The Company earned revenue of USD 10064 and net incomeafter adjustment of expenses amounted to USD 387 for the year ended 31st March2017.
+The Company earned revenue of USD 10167 and net incomeafter adjustment of expenses amounted to USD 390 for the year ended 31st March 2018.

-Sundaram Holding USA Inc (SHUI) and its subsidiaries
+Sundaram Holding USA Inc. (SHUI) & its subsidiaries

 SHUI has acquired land in Dorchester County USA for its plant where it willmanufacture High Pressure Die Cast and Gravity Cast parts.
-Construction at the site isexpected to begin during the first half of 2017-18 and commercial production expected tocommence towards the end of 2018-19.
+Construction at site is inprogress and commercial production is expected to commence towards the end of the year2018-19.

 TVS Training and Services Limited (TVS TSL)